umap-project/Leaflet.Storage/README.rst

 (required) default_icon_url:
     an url of an image (26x26 max)
 center:
-    a L.LatLng object or an Array(lat, lng)
+    a L.LatLng object or an Array(lat, lng) or geojson of type Point
 zoom:
     (int) a zoom level
 categories: